This page is included to give you an idea of the opportunities available at our conferences. The next one will be in 2022, date and location TBD.

 The scholarship consists of a waiver of the conference registration fee, tuition for one (1) gilding course which can be a one, two, or three day course, and fees for instructor supplied tools and materials (this does not include additional tools and materials students may be asked to bring).
 This scholarship does not include expenses for travel, accommodations or meals.

-Applications for the individual scholarship for 2017 must be received by the Education Chair no later than Monday, April 3, 2017.
+Applications for the individual scholarship for 2019 must be received by the President no later than Wednesday, May 1, 2019.
 This includes letters of reference.
 Applications will be reviewed by a panel of three judges, and a recommendation will be made to the SOG Executive Board for final approval.
 Notification of awards will be within two (2) weeks after the application deadline.

 Electronic submissions, using the form below, are encouraged but not required.
 Letters of reference may be uploaded with your application, or sent to us directly at firstname.lastname@example.org.
 Name the files to include your last name (for example “jones_scholarship.pdf”).

-If not submitting electronically send the printed application form and supporting material to: Scholarship Committee, Society of Gilders, PO Box 323, Rochester, MN 55903-0323.
+If not submitting electronically send the printed form below and supporting material to: Scholarship Committee, Society of Gilders, PO Box 6663, Rochester, MN 55903-6663.

-The scholarship awardee will immediately identify themselves to the sponsor and discuss their conference plans; also, within one year of receiving the scholarship, the awardee will submit an article to the Gilders Tip journal, discussing how they have benefited from receiving it.
+The scholarship awardee will, within one year of receiving the scholarship, submit an article to the Gilders Tip journal, discussing how they have benefited from receiving it.

 CRITERIA FOR REVIEW

-Merit of the applicants goals with furthering their education in the gilding arts
+– Coherence of the applicants’ goals in the gilding arts with chosen class